Last update

 Lëtzebuerger am Ausland

-For your own safety, the Embassy invites you to register your stay in Thailand on the website "Lëtzebuerger am Ausland".
-Declaring your temporary stay or permanent residence abroad will allow you to receive practical information regarding, for instance, the addresses of the Luxembourg diplomatic and consular missions or information about elections in Luxembourg.
-In the event of an emergency or crisis situation, the Embassy will be able to contact you as well as your contact person to provide assistance or advice.
+The Embassy invites you to register your stay in Thailand on the website "Lëtzebuerger am Ausland".
+Declaring your temporary stay or permanent residence abroad will allow the Embassy to contact you to provide assistance or advice, in the event of an emergency or crisis situation.

 Domestic situation